dshanske/indieweb-post-kinds/readme.txt

 developer of this plugin.

 == Changelog ==
+	= Version 2.5.2 =
+		* Generation of strings being moved from individual functions to one unified function to make management easier
+		* Description now appears on Archives
+		* Description now appears on settings page
+		* Adding of `kind-type` css class only to posts
+		* Enhance setting of kind based on micropub properties
-	= Version 2.5.1 =
+		* Only set post format on initial save not subsequent ones = Version 2.5.1 =
 		* Fix bug hiding metabox
 		* Add drop down filter for Kinds to View Posts